Cloud permissions

 Permissions setup used by cloud providers (AWS/GCP/Azure)

-When the cluster enters the mode of automated cost optimization – the central system of CAST AI can start performing operations on the Cloud Provider (AWS/GCP/Azure) level.
+When the cluster enters the mode of automated cost optimization, the central system of CAST AI can start performing operations at the Cloud Provider (AWS/GCP/Azure) level.
 An example of such action would be a request to add a node to a cluster.

 AWS